riceissa/issarice.com/drafts/spaced-repetition.md

 so my main takeaway i guess is that if review seems tedious, just skip the cards that make you struggle!

+# overfitting in anki

+i can tell when i am relying on the fact that a card is already in anki. like, my brain goes "oh yea that one" and gives the answer. but if i had seen the same "prompt" outside of anki, i would have to first make sure it /is/ the same prompt; i can't just go "oh yeah i know this", i have to make sure it really is like what i entered in anki. so this is a bit concerning. like, can i really apply what i've memorized in real life?